 Greyhounds WA Mandurah

-Mandurah Greyhounds races three times a week (Tuesday, Thursday, Friday) and provides provincial and country grade racing.
+Mandurah Greyhounds races three-four times a week (Tuesday, Thursday, Friday and every second Sunday) and provides provincial and country grade racing.
 There are between eleven and fourteen races on the programme and similar bet types to the city track.
 Mandurah Greyhounds offers racing over 302, 405, 490 and 647 metres.
 The current Mandurah track commenced racing 2 November 2006 and has a circumference of 599 metres.

 Greyhounds WA Northam